What you bring to the table, sexually, matters.

 Why Women Are Complaining

-Women understandably don’t enjoy being reduced to their physical attributes, especially in a professional or private context.
+Understandably, women don’t enjoy being reduced to their physical attributes.

 A female friend once told me it’s like an actor who was first cast for a hit comedy and now only gets offered comedic parts.
-People are oblivious to what else you might be capable of.
-They only want to see you in one role.
+People are oblivious to what else you are capable of.

-Hence, many women wish for the mix-and-match freedom that men enjoy.
-But no matter how well they craft their unique, well-balanced identity, a large majority of the market doesn’t care.
+That’s why many women envy men for their mix-and-match approach.
+But no matter how well they craft their unique identity — most of the market doesn’t care.

-Also, being desired by everybody comes with real risks, like sexual harassment and rape.
-That means you cannot move as freely through the world as your male counterparts in the marketplace.
+Also, being desired by men comes with real risks, like sexual harassment and rape.
+That means you cannot move as freely through the world as your male counterparts.
+You must always consider safety, for example, when traveling.

-Being inherently attractive can also quickly lead to economic dependencies.
+Banking on physical attractiveness can also lead to economic dependencies.
 When every man wants to lay the world at your feet, it is tempting to let them.
 But what was given can also be taken away, especially once your physical beauty fades.

 Why Men Are Complaining

 But what seems like an unfair advantage can also be a handicap.
-Many men struggle with the openness of their sexual market value.
+Many men struggle with the vagueness of their sexual market value.

 Unlike women, they have little to rely on naturally.
-Male physical beauty doesn’t trigger most women like it does the other way around.
+Male physical beauty doesn’t excite most women like it does the other way around.

 So, men need to create themselves.

-And if you are a self-motivated go-getter, that can play out to your advantage.
-But most people aren’t (neither men nor women).
-So, they go mostly unnoticed in the sexual marketplace.
+And if you are a go-getter, that can play out to your advantage.
+But most men aren’t.
+They don’t know how to mix and match attractive traits or they simply lack the drive.
+Hence, they go unnoticed in the sexual marketplace.

-When I was still working as a dating coach, men would sometimes remark to me, “I wish a was a woman, just for one day.
-I would love to see what it feels like to get all that attention wherever I go.”
+This creates jealousy.
+When I was still working as a dating coach, men would sometimes remark to me, “I wish I was an attractive woman, just for one day.
+I would love to get all that attention.”

 Rule 2: Your SMV Depends on Timing